manjotmb20/Rdatasets/doc/Stat2Data/rst/MetroHealth83.rst

 Details
 ~~~~~~~

-The U.S. Census Bureau regularly collects infomration for many
+The U.S. Census Bureau regularly collects information for many
 metropolitan areas in the United States, including data on number of
-phsycians and number (and size) of hospitals.
+physicians and number (and size) of hospitals.
 This dataset has such
-information for 83 different metropolian areas.
+information for 83 different metropolitan areas.

+This dataset is in the first edition, but replaced by CountyHealth in
+the second edition.

 Source
 ~~~~~~